CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 ## [SD Desktop for secondary use of health and social data](./sd-desktop-audited.md)
 Access to this service requires a Findata permit.
-There are different [instructions](./single-register-submission.md) for single registers to submit secondary use data for research use in SD services.
+There are also [instructions](./single-register-submission.md) for single registers to submit secondary use data for research use in SD services.

   * [**Key features**](./sd-desktop-audited.md#key-features)